modelon-community/impact-client-js/README.md

 ### Authentication

-If your app is running inside the Modelon Impact JupyterHub environment you only need to provide an Impact API key to authenticate.
-If your app runs outside the JupyterHub environment it will also need to authenticate towards JupyterHub using a token.
+If your app is running inside the Modelon Impact JupyterHub environment you can either use an Impact API key or use the authentication cookie (via `Client.fromImpactSession`) to authenticate.
+If your app runs outside the JupyterHub environment you will always have to use the Impact API key for authentication.
+The API-key can be generated from the Server Management page.

 #### Obtaining and setting the Impact API key